 Efficiency refers to the amount of effort and resources people put into work, while productivity is all about the amount of work done over a certain period of time.

 Efficiency is reactive.

-Productivity is about achieving the best results no matter the situation.
+Productivity is about achieving the best output no matter the situation.
 Companies do not become more productive because their budgets or timelines grow.
-They become more productive because they’re focusing on doing more with what they already have.
+A company becomes more productive because they’re focusing on doing more with their current resources.
 Whether the budget is big or small, people who focus on productivity care more about accomplishing everything they possibly can with what they currently have.

 Let’s say your company can process 40 documents per hour.
 A company focused on productivity would try to increase the number of documents they can produce in that hour.

-So, let’s say they worked hard and are now able to scan a total of 50 documents per hour.
+So, your people have worked hard and are now able to scan a total of 50 documents per hour.
 They have just become 25% more productive.